 Even better it doesn’t take much effort to make these things a habit!

-(This post and others may contain ads or affiliate links.
+(This post and others may contain ads.
 What does this mean?
 I earn from qualifying purchases.
 Disclosure.)

 Here are my Top Ten ways we kick age in the gut.

 People will wonder what you are up to and you will feel better.
 Nothing looks more radiant and young than a big healthy smile.

 2. Drink lots of pure clean water.
 Best youth serum by far.

 Our bodies run on water and it is the most vital fuel we have.
 To do it one better, drink water without chemicals in it.
 Use a filter.
 Tap water is not necessarily always safe to drink.
 Contaminants are not unusual.
 Bottled water is often tap water, so most are not better than the faucet.

 Get a filter like Zero Water or Brita and stop some of the chemicals and contaminants before they get to you.

 Also, ditch the soft drinks and other chemical and sugar laden drinks.